Many yogurt products contain things that you could do without, like added sweeteners. What should you look for in a healthy yogurt?

 Tip1 Processed yogurt products often contain sweeteners, such as sugar, honey, fruit juice concentrates, and high-fructose corn syrup.

 Tip 2 Opt for a high calcium and high protein option.
-Greek yoghurts tend to be higher in protein, as they are strained which removes the liquid whey portion.
+Greek yogurts tend to be higher in protein, as they are strained which removes the liquid whey portion.

 Tip 3 look for probiotic cultures.
-Some yoghurts will provide a source of probiotics, which are the gut-friendly bacteria that support good digestive health.
+Some yogurts will provide a source of probiotics, which are the gut-friendly bacteria that support good digestive health.

 Plain Greek-style yogurt is relatively high in protein because much of its excess water has been removed.
 This concentrates the yogurt.
 On the other extreme, nonfat or “light” yogurts have as little as 4 grams of protein per serving because they have higher water content by volume.
 You end up with fewer calories and less fat, but also less protein per serving.